SUSE/susemanager-ci/jenkins_pipelines/README.md

 - 2) Manager performance testsuite

+- 3) Manager and Uyuni testsuite pipelines for QA/QAM

-- 3) Uyuni pipelines which are the same as 1)
+- 4) Uyuni pipelines which are the same as 1)

 This is not running anywhere, is only experimental code not in prod.

 - Manager Github pull-request cucumber functional tests

 ### Manager GitHub pull-request unit/tests